terraform-aviatrix-modules/terraform-aviatrix-azure-spoke/README.md

 included_advertised_spoke_routes | | A list of comma separated CIDRs to be advertised to on-prem as Included CIDR List.
 When configured, it will replace all advertised routes from this VNET.
-Example: 10.4.0.0/116,10.5.0.0/16 vnet_num_subnets | 2 | Number of Public/Private subnet pairs created in the VNET. vnet_subnet_size | 28 | Size of the Public/Private subnets in the VNET.
+Example: 10.4.0.0/116,10.5.0.0/16 vnet_num_subnets | 2 | Number of Public/Private subnet pairs created in the VNET. vnet_subnet_size | 28 | Size of the Public/Private subnets in the VNET. az_support | true | Set to false if the Azure region does not support Availability Zones. az1 | az-1 | AZ Zone to be used for Spoke GW az2 | az-2 | AZ Zone to be used for HA Spoke GW

 ### Outputs
 This module will return the following outputs: